Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/marketing-cloud-cohort-v2.md

 2. In the Cohort section, click **Salesforce Marketing Cloud V2**.
 3. Enter a name and paste in the **Client ID**, **Client Secret**, and **Subdomain** you generated in Salesforce Marketing Cloud.
 4. (Optional) Enter a folder name you created in the Data Extension page.
-5. Enter a **Name**.
-This name will be used as the API Target when you are syncing a cohort from Amplitude.
+5. Enter a **Name** for the Name field.
+This name will be used as the name for the API Target when you are syncing a cohort from Amplitude.
 6. Map an **Amplitude User Property** to the Marketing Cloud contact key.

 ## Send a cohort